Thinking of 'carbon emissions' or 'pollution' typically evokes images of smog-filled cities or coal plants – not the clothes you're wearing.

 The next decade will reveal the true trendsetters – and those who will fall out of fashion.
 Who will be the ones to cotton on to sustainable supply chains?

-South Pole, a global sustainability solutions provider, is working with multinational brands to achieve measurable impacts in their supply chain.
+South Pole, a leading climate action project developer and solutions provider, is working with multinational brands to achieve measurable impacts in their supply chain.
 With specialists covering Science Based Targets (SBTs), water stewardship, and sustainable land-use, the company's solutions have resulted in cost savings, as well as improved risk management and corporate positioning.
-Want to continue the conversation?
-Reach out to Muireann at email@example.com.